 As a means of assuring that the character and standards embodied in graduate degrees awarded by the University of Cincinnati are preserved, limits are set on the amount of work completed at other institutions which can be included as fulfilling graduate degree requirements.
-Transferring credits from other universities is subject to the approval of the student's advisor and the Director of BME Graduate Studies.
+Transferring credits from other universities is subject to the approval of the Director of BME Graduate Studies.
 Limits are as follows: